 Paul: That's the idea, yeah.

-I suppose in theory some of them points are correct, it can be.
-And you’ve also got to make sure that the rental guarantee justifies that.
+I suppose in theory some of those points are correct, it can be.
+And you've also got to make sure that the rental guarantee justifies that.

 And also you need to make sure that that the rental guarantee is a true reflection of the rental returns you're going to get when that guarantee runs out.